 In order to work out an adult train fare you will need to know which zone (or zones) your train passes through.
 The more zones you pass through, the higher the adult fare will be.

 Most London underground maps will show the fare zones as a series of concentric grey/white rings, with the smallest ring at the centre.
 That is zone 1 (the touristy bit).
 Most tourists will spend their entire holiday within zone 1, or possibly zone 2 as well if they want to visit Greenwich or The O2.
 They might also want to visit zone 6 if they’re flying in from Heathrow.

 Just to confuse things, sometimes a station might be in two different zones at the same time.
 Earl’s Court, for example, is listed as being in zone 1 and zone 2 at the same time.
 The fares for these stations are based on your direction of travel.
 If you came from the direction of zone 1 it will count as zone 1, and if you came from the direction of zone 2 it will count as zone 2.

-If you use our train journey planner then we will tell you which zones you pass through for each journey.
+You can use our train journey planner to work out which zones you will pass through.
 For example, if you look at the journey between Heathrow airport and King’s Cross then you will see that it passes through zones 1 to 6.